Top 10 Rules of Table Tennis

 If the ball hits the opponent without touching the table prior, that is a point lost for not hitting the table.
-The ball can also be hit around the net for point as long as it still touches the opponent’s side of the table, however this is highly skilled.
+The ball can also be hit around the net for a point as long as it still touches the opponent’s side of the table, however this is highly skilled.

 When serving the ball, it must first bounce on the server’s side and then over the net completely before bouncing again on the opponent’s side of the table.
 There is no required action of serving diagonally, only bounce on the server’s side prior.
-This is only with serving during play if a ball you hit lands on your side first, that it immediately a point for the other team.
+This is only with serving during play if a ball you hit lands on your side first, that is immediately a point for the other team.

 A let serve occurs on a serve that hits the net, but still goes over to the opponent's side.
 This results in no point for either player,and essentially functions as a do over for the server.
 This was established to ensure the returner has a chance to return the ball.
 This can only occur during a serve, not during actual play.

-The International Table Tennis Federation (ITTF) has regulations that all tables and paddles must abide by including:
+The International Table Tennis Federation (ITTF) has regulations that all tables and paddles must abide by, including:

 - Table must be rectangular, 2.74 m long and 1.525 m wide